pnts/methodandmatter/source/writing/guides/end-of-a-cycle.html.md

 date: December 13, 2022
 published: true

-updated: June 20th, 2023
+updated: December 3rd, 2024
 original: Medium
 olink: "https://medium.com/method-matter/at-the-end-of-the-year-bd201ea99541"
 ---

 We live our lives within the rhythms and cycles of the physical world.
 Our calendars commemorate this by marking each full rotation of the earth as a day, the total cycle of the moon around the earth as a month, and the complete trip of the earth around the sun as a year.
-Though modern life and the Time Grid[^1] suggest otherwise, our animal bodies are intimately tied to these rhythms through circadian cycles that let us know when to rest and when to move.
+While modern life and the Time Grid[^1] suggest otherwise, our animal bodies are intimately tied to these rhythms through circadian cycles that let us know when to rest and when to move.

-The end of the year, the equinox, the solistice, the end of a quarter - these can all be an auspicious and meaningful times to pause, reflect, and celebrate.
-To deepen what is congruent and course correct where we feel out of alignment.
-“At the End of the Cycle” is an exercise in service of you and your journey, and it can be completed whenever it is you feel called to mark some kind of transition, yearly[^2] or otherwise.
+The completion of a cycle&mdash;the end of the year, the equinox, the solistice, the end of a quarter&mdash;is an auspicious and meaningful time to pause, reflect, and celebrate.
+To deepen what is congruent and course correct what is out of alignment.
+“At the End of the Cycle” is an exercise in service of you and your journey, and it can be completed whenever you feel called to mark a transition, yearly[^2] or otherwise.

 This exercise has three parts:

-- **Part 1: Becoming the Being That You Are.** A macro level reflection about who you are and what you are becoming.
+- **Part 1: Becoming the Being That You Are.** A macro level reflection about who you are and who you are becoming.
 Think of this as a snapshot of what holds deep meaning and resonance for you and your life, and less about the particular events of the last cycle.
 - **Part 2: Reflecting on the Past Cycle.** Understanding what shaped you over the course of the past cycle.
-This takes a more traditional reflection approach across various dimensions of life.
+This takes a more traditional reflective approach across various dimensions of life.
 - **Part 3: Declaring Future Possibilities.** Writing a letter to Future You, who will be starting the reflection process some time from now (whether that is in 3 months, 6 months, a year is entirely up to you).
-The letter acts as a synthesis of the work you did in Part 1 and Part 2, while simultaneously weaving in commitments about the future you are creating [^3].
+The letter acts as a synthesis of the work you did in Part 1 and Part 2, while simultaneously weaving in commitments to the future you are creating [^3].

 If you’d prefer that in business terms: